radoslav-1973/radest/src/content/tech/full-stack-web-framework.md

 ---

 Let me briefly explain how does hydration differ from SSR (standard server-side rendering).
-Hydration is the step after SSR where JavaScript “wakes up” already-rendered HTML by attaching event handlers and client-side behavior to it, while standard SSR only produces the HTML response itself.
+Hydration is the step after SSR, where JavaScript “wakes up” already-rendered HTML by attaching event handlers and client-side behavior to it, while standard SSR only produces the HTML response itself.

 Simple example:
 - SSR sends: **`<button>Buy</button>`**
 - Browser paints it immediately. (button looks real, but not respond)